 - Hair pieces and any hair accessories are subject to search.

 - No jewelry except wedding ring, one (1) pair of earrings, one (1) religious medallion on a necklace or chain, one (1) wristwatch, and a medical alert bracelet.

 Visitors will be permitted to bring into any institution only the items listed below: (Any item not included in the following list, or any authorized item in excess of approved amounts [e.g., cash], will be considered as "unauthorized items" and will not be permitted to be brought into any institution by any visitor.)

 |Small wallet or change purse||One (1) (Clear plastic only)|

 |Cash||Cash can no longer be brought into any institution.

 Instead, SCDC institutions now utilize cashless vending machines that require Paykey devices, electronic recording tools the size of a keychain onto which cash can be transferred.
-These devices can be purchased for $5 at the entrance of each institution and can hold up to $50.
+These devices can be purchased for $5 or $6 (varies by institution) at the entrance of each institution and can hold up to $50.
 Specific instructions should be obtained from the respective institution you wish to visit.